AliToori/Cat-Dog-Image-Classifier/README.md

-# Cat and Dog Image Classifier
+# Book Recommendation Engine using KNN

-This project implements a convolutional neural network (CNN) to classify images of cats and dogs, developed as part of the freeCodeCamp Machine Learning with Python certification.
-The goal is to create a CNN using TensorFlow 2.0 and Keras in Google Colab that achieves at least 63% accuracy on a test set of 50 images (extra credit for 70%+).
-The model uses image augmentation to prevent overfitting and is tested on a dataset with labeled training/validation sets and an unlabeled test set.
+This project implements a book recommendation system using the K-Nearest Neighbors (KNN) algorithm, developed as part of the freeCodeCamp Machine Learning with Python certification.
+The goal is to create a recommendation engine using scikit-learn’s NearestNeighbors in Google Colab that recommends five similar books based on user ratings for a given book title, using the Book-Crossings dataset with 1.1 million ratings of 270,000 books by 90,000 users.

 ---